endrollex/imm_engine/README.md

 Known Issues:
 -------------
-This is an abandoned project, complex problem will not be fixed.
+* This is an abandoned project, complex problem will not be fixed.
-  DXGI WARNING: IDXGIFactory::CreateSwapChain: Blt-model swap effects are legacy swap effects.
+* DXGI WARNING: Blt-model swap effects are legacy swap effects.
- D3D11 WARNING: ID3D11DepthStencilState::SetPrivateData: Existing private data of same name with different size found!
+* Alt+Tab is not working properly in fullscreen mode.